sap-tutorials/Tutorials/tutorials/spa-create-automation/spa-create-automation.md

 [ACCORDION-BEGIN [Step 9: ](Simplify the Start Form)]

-After the design of the automation that retrieves the data form the excel file, simplify the start form by deleting the not needed fields.
+After the design of the automation that retrieves the data form the Excel file, simplify the start form by deleting the not needed fields.

 1. In the Order Processing Process tab:
     - Select 3 dots next to **Order Processing Form**,